Real Oviedo: History

 Oviedo lasted two further campaigns before dropping down a level again.
 In another playoff against a Mallorca team – this time the reserves, the club returned again to the third division, after a penalty shootout; however, its survival remained at risk in the following years, due to continuing financial difficulties.

 The financial dire straits continued into the 2012–13 season, when Oviedo called on supporters to buy shares in the club.
 A few footballers, notably Santi Cazorla, Juan Mata, Michu and Adrián who all started their careers there, offered their financial support in an attempt to save the club from bankruptcy – the club had until 17 November to raise €2 million in order to prevent closure.
 Zohran Mamdani, who would later be elected mayor of New York City in 2025, also bought a share.

 On 17 November 2012, Carlos Slim, at the time the richest person in the world, invested $2.5 million in the club, therefore gaining a controlling stake.

 On 31 May 2015, Oviedo confirmed their return to the Spanish Segunda División after a thirteen-year absence with a 2–1 aggregate victory over Cádiz in the 2015 Segunda División B play-offs.
 In the 2023–24 Segunda División, Oviedo finished sixth, earning a spot in the promotion play-offs, where they reached the final, winning the first leg 1–0, but lost 2–1 on aggregate to Espanyol.

-After finishing third in the 2024–25 season, Oviedo secured promotion to La Liga for the first time in 24 years by defeating Mirandés 3–1 after extra time in the second leg of the promotion play-off final.
+On 21 June 2025, Oviedo secured promotion to the top division for the first time in 24 years, defeating Mirandés 3–1 after extra time in the second leg of the promotion play-off final.
+However, they were relegated at the conclusion of the 2025–26 La Liga season.